johnfairh/swift-sass/README.md

 # Swift Sass

-Embed a [Sass](https://sass-lang.com) compiler in your Swift program.
+Embed the Dart [Sass](https://sass-lang.com) compiler in your Swift program.
 Write stylesheet importers and SassScript functions in Swift.

 This package provides a Swift language interface to a separate Sass